 As seen above we have created visual queues to help you quickly spot mistakes in the timesheets.
 Let's go over them one by one:

-- Auto Clock Out - Exclamation mark indicates that a user has been auto-clocked out of their schedule
+Auto Clock Out - The exclamation mark indicates that a user has been auto-clocked out of their schedule

-- Overnight shift - Chain icon indicates that a shift is spanning across two days
+Overnight shift - The chain icon indicates that a shift is spanning across two days

-- Modified By - Orange dot indicates that the shift was edited by someone (hover over for more information)
+Modified By - The orange dot indicates that the shift was edited by someone (hover over for more information)

 To speed up the process of conducting payroll, we have added many tools at your disposal:

-Next employee - In the top right corner you can swiftly jump in between employees to go over their individual timesheet
+Next employee - In the top right corner you can swiftly jump in between employees to go over their individual timesheets

-- Chat - By click on the chat bubble you can open a chat directly with that employee to ask timesheet related questions
+Chat - By clicking on the chat bubble you can open a chat directly with that employee to ask timesheet-related questions

 On the right side, you have the ability to add manager notes to add details to a specific shift.
 Similarly, your employees can also add notes when they clock out or edit a shift.

 Editing your timesheets should also be instantaneous and we've done a lot of the work for you here as well.
 From the GIF above you can see how we help you do the following (in order):